BlueWinds/BrothelS.im/README.md

 Please test your girl before submitting her to me or on the forum - try to trigger all of her images, and Streetwalk a whole bunch to make sure all the images are loading properly.
 Broken image links are no fun.

-Creating Buildings
+Creating Buildings and Rooms
 =============

 This assumes you're familiar with creating girls.
-It's not hard, but I don't want to have to repeat myself. ^^;;
+It's not hard, but I don't want to have to repeat myself. ^^;; Adding new room types is relatively simple - open up content/buildings/buildings.js and take a look at the dungeon.
+Rooms don't do anything by themselves though (yet - they will eventually) - they rely on events or actions for their effects.

 Create a new folder inside content/buildings, named after the one you want to create, and add your building's image (unlike girls, they only have one right now).